swoook/fastText/examples/tokenization/README.md

 4. [MeCab: Yet Another Part-of-Speech and Morphological Analyzer (taku910.github.io)](http://taku910.github.io/mecab/)
 5. https://github.com/open-korean-text/open-korean-text

+## Jamo

+- In Korean NLP tasks, we can see many methodologies which tokenize Korean by hangul jamo
+- Because many people usually don't strictly follow grammar or spelling, but also intentionally add typos in the wilds
+- E.g., toxic comments which include transformation by jamo to evade censorship (씨발 → ㅆㅣㅂㅏㄹ)
+- So it may be appropriate to tokenize it based on jamo if we're dealing with Korean corpus from the internet
+- Be cautious it may require additional computational cost to tokenize a corpus into jamo

 ## Ambiguity

 - Proper nouns are one of the parts of speech where a lot of new words appears